microsoft/vscode-docs/docs/java/java-tutorial.md

 If you would like to learn more about debugging Java with VS Code, please read [Java Debugging](/docs/java/java-debugging.md).

-Congratulations, now you have your first Spring Boot web app running locally!
-Now let's try host it on cloud.
+Congratulations, you have your first Spring Boot web app running locally!
+Read on to learn how to host it in the cloud.

 ## Next steps

 * If you'd like to learn how to deploy your web application, checkout out the [Deploy a Java Application to Azure Web App](/docs/java/java-webapp.md) tutorial where we show how to run your web app in the cloud.
-* To see how you can containerize the web app and deploy to the cloud as a container, check out [Java Container Tutorial](/docs/java/java-container.md)
+* To see how you can containerize the web app and deploy to the cloud as a Docker container, check out [Java Container Tutorial](/docs/java/java-container.md)
 * To learn more about Java Debugging features, see [Java Debugging Tutorial](/docs/java/java-debugging.md)